pmndrs/assets/README.md

   </a>
 </p>

-A selection of [Polyhaven](https://polyhaven.com/hdris) HDRIs, resized to 512x512 and converted to EXR with ZIP compression.
-They are about 3x smaller than the Polyhaven originals, ~500-800kb.
+A selection of [Polyhaven](https://polyhaven.com/hdris) HDRIs, resized to 512x512 and converted to EXR with DWAB compression.
+They are about 7x smaller than the Polyhaven originals, ~200kb.

 ```js
 import('@pmndrs/assets/hdri/apartment.exr')